Chapter 5 : St. Mungo's

 He nipped at her earlobe gently before pulling away.
 “Oh, that?
 Yeah, you were good a few minutes ago.
 I just liked having you at my mercy.”

 Rose rolled onto her shoulder and brought her gaze up to meet her boyfriend’s broad grin.
-“You are
+“You are a jerk.”

 He gave a shrug of acknowledgment and then reached out to pull her closer.
 “And yet somehow, I think that you’ll probably forgive me for that, too.”
 He put a hand behind her neck and leaned in for a kiss.
 She immediately deepened it and pressed her body against his.
 “Thought so,” he said when they broke away.
 She kissed him again, and this time, he reached down as he returned the kiss to unbutton her trousers.
 “Now, do you really need these?”